petersenpeter/CellExplorer/docs/index.md

 ## Reporting bugs, enhancements or questions
 Please use the [GitHub issues system](https://github.com/petersenpeter/CellExplorer/issues) for reporting bugs, enhancement requests or general questions.

 ## Citing the CellExplorer in your research and publications
 Petersen, Peter C, & Buzsáki, György.
 (2020, April 8).
 The CellExplorer: a graphical user interface and a standardized pipeline for exploring and classifying single cells (Version 1.2).
 Zenodo. [http://doi.org/10.5281/zenodo.3604172](http://doi.org/10.5281/zenodo.3604172)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3604172.svg)](https://doi.org/10.5281/zenodo.3604172)

+## Movie
+A [promotional movie (60MB)](http://buzsakilab.com/CellExplorer/CellExplorerMovie.mp4) showing the capabilities of the graphical interface is available for download.

+The movie can also be streamed from youtube in 4K.
+For best viewing experience, select highest resolution and maximize the video.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GR1glNhcGIY&hd=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>